Impact of existence and nonexistence of pivot on the coverage of empirical best linear prediction intervals for small areas: Introduction

 If $F_{2i}$ does not depend on any unknown parameters, $H_i(\bm{\beta}, A)$ can be referred as a pivot; otherwise, $H_i(\bm{\beta}, A)$ is not a pivot and we rewrite $F_{2i}$ as $F_{2i}(\bm{\nu})$, where $\bm{\nu} = (\nu_1, \cdots, \nu_s)^\prime$ is the unknown parameter vector determining the distribution of $H_i(\bm{\beta}, A)$.
 We define $q_{\alpha}$ as the $\alpha$-level quantile of the distribution $F_{2i}(\bm{\nu})$, if $\mathrm{P}(H_i(\bm{\beta}, A) \leq q_{\alpha}|\;\bm{\nu}) = \alpha$ for any fixed $\bm{\nu}$.

 In Section \ref{sec:2}, we introduce a list of notation and regularity conditions used throughout the paper.
 In Section \ref{sec:3}, we propose a single parametric bootstrap EBL prediction interval for small area means in the context of an area-level model, where the random effects follow a general (non-normal) known distribution, except possibly for unknown hyperparameters.
 We analytically demonstrate that the coverage error order of the EBL prediction interval remains the same as in \cite{chatterjee2008parametric}, even when relaxing the normality of random effects through the existence of a pivot for suitably standardized random effects when hyperparameters are known.
 However, when a pivot does not exist, the EBL prediction interval fails to achieve the desired coverage error order, i.e. $O(m^{-3/2})$.
 Surprisingly, we find that the order $O(m^{-1})$ term is always positive under certain conditions, indicating potential overcoverage in the current single parametric bootstrap EBL prediction interval.
 Recognizing the challenge of showing existence of a pivot, we develop a simple moment-based method to claim non-existence of pivot.
 In Section \ref{sec:4}, we propose a double parametric bootstrap method under a general area level model and, for the first time, analytically show that this approach can correct the coverage problem.
 In Section \ref{sec:5}, we compare our proposed EBL prediction interval methods with the direct method, other traditional approaches, and the parametric bootstrap prediction interval proposed by \cite{hall2006parametric}.
+In Section \ref{sec:6}, we demonstrate our proposed methods using real life data from the 1989 Small Area Income and Poverty Estimates (SAIPE) program.